farmera/sare_grant/study_results_balloons.md

 Our choice of a pair of Canon S100's meant a high pixel count with flight altitudes between 100 and 200 ft.
 At these heights our GSD using the dual-camera system was from 3-5 sq in or between 0.06-0.17 sq ft per pixel.

-Why have we spent time here discussing the resolutions of satellite imagery when the purported results for this section are for balloons and kites?
+Why have we spent time discussing resolutions of satellite imagery when this section concerns the results of for balloons and kites?

 ![](img/1m-resolution.png)
 1 meter per pixel